dmccreary/micropython-clocks-and-watches/docs/kits/pico-oled/index.md

 These are our most popular kits.
-They use a bright monochrome 128x64 OLED with either the Raspberry Pi Pico or the Rasberry Pi Pico W.
+They use a bright monochrome 128x64 OLED with either the Raspberry Pi Pico or the Raspberry Pi Pico W.

 The OLEDs are mounted on a piece of plastic with a half-size breaboard.